pbek/QOwnNotes/README.md

 This application is still under development, so there will be added new features constantly.

-Visit the project page her: [QOwnNotes project page](http://www.bekerle.com/QOwnNotes)
+Visit the project page here: [QOwnNotes project page](http://www.bekerle.com/QOwnNotes)

 ## Screenshot
 ![Screenhot](screenshot.png)